12hema/First_Portfolio/README.md

 Install visual studio code.

-Pull the folders in vs code , then install
+Pull the folders in vs code ,

 Then, when the server connects, it provides the path address.
 Click on the address and open the website in the browser.